chloe-hahn/document-viewer-docs/api/namespace/ddv.md

 #### verbose

-Triggered when DDV is running.
+Triggered when Dynamsoft Document Viewer is running.

 **Callback**